vedph/cadmus_doc/core/adding-parts.md

         return new List<DataPinDefinition>(new[]
         {
             // TODO: add pins definitions...
-            // sample:
-            // new DataPinDefinition(DataPinValueType.Integer,
+            new DataPinDefinition(DataPinValueType.Integer,
-            //    "tot-count",
+               "tot-count",
-            //    "The total count of entries.")
+               "The total count of entries.")
         });
     }